 Two Days of Unplanned Rest in St Paul de Vence

 We had a week between the Rome exhibition and the Paris exhibition, and decided to spend a portion of it in a lovely little stone house overlooking St. Paul de Vence in the hills above Cannes on the French Riveria.
-The breathtaking view from the terrace included the jumble of village houses in the foreground and a 180 degree vista stretching east from Nice and west to Antibes that took in a broad swathe of the deep blue Mediterranean Sea.
+The breathtaking view from the terrace of the Petite Maison included the jumble of village houses in the foreground and a 180 degree vista stretching east from Nice and west to Antibes that took in a broad swathe of the deep blue Mediterranean Sea.
 We sighed with relief and got ready to enjoy ourselves for two days of total Rest and Relaxation.
 I got rest all right–two days of tossing and turning, shivering and burning as a weird flu dug into my bones with a malignant malice that made hobbling from bed to bathroom a new exercise in pain.
 But how could I even groan out a complaint?
 From the bed, I could see the Mediterranean Sea and feel warm winds wafting through the windows.

 When I finally started to feel better, Gregg and I indulged ourselves with our favourite South of France fantasy.
 What would it be like to come and stay for a long time–two, four, even six months?
 How about January to June – leaving just before the crowds and heat got unbearable?
 Sixteen years ago in late August of 2001, we tried to buy a small house in the hills west of the Riviera.
 The deal fell through without costing us more than a few hundred francs (this was before Euros), but we did learn our lesson that any stay in the south should be relatively short and rented.
 But the dream still lives on of us finding a nice little house in the countryside where I can write and Gregg can paint and we can break off for walks in the country and visits to the local market.